ramongonze/ramon-website-files/content/pt/authors/admin/_index.md

 ---
 # Display name
-title: Ramon Gonçalves Gonze
+title: Ramon G. Gonze

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Estudante de mestrado
+role: Doutorando em Ciência da Computação

 # Organizations/Affiliations to show in About widget
 organizations: